theinvertedform/umt.world/blog.md

 ---
 title: Blog
 layout: post
-description: "Selections from my diary, confessions, fragments, gossip, notes, and writing experiments."
+description: "Selections from my diary---highly confessional emotional processing, fragments, gossip, writing notes and experiments."
 abstract: In 2004--2005, I shocked and embarrassed classmates with the excessive candour of my MySpace blog posts.
-That was one of my earliest experiences baring my soul on the Internet without considering the consequences of being read.
-I am still caught off guard when held to account for what I write about my inner life.
-Why do I describe my emotional life with such open detail, when I am so reserved in person?
-Is the diary a literary genre like autofiction, or a kind of autobiographical journalism?
-The MySpace blog evolved into [alt.conform](https://altdotconform.blogspot.com), a diary I kept throughout my teenagehood.
-These days, I concentrate my diaristic impulses into writing in an actual diary, which I will periodically transcribe, bowdlerize, and publish here.
+That was one of my earliest experiences publishing my confessions on the basis of an instinct, without considering the consequences.
+Why do I publish such detail as you will find here, when I am generally reserved in person?
+Is the diary a literary genre like autofiction, something like autobiographical journalism?
+A large part of a diary's utility is therapeutic, and its contents can be said to reflect the mind that writes it.
+Here you will find the patterns of thought that my mind is inclined to---in all their negativity.
 tags:
   - personal
   - writing